shiv3679/climate-indices/README.md

     - Other methods, such as `sum`, `max`, etc., can be specified if needed.
     - Use Case: This provides flexibility in how the data is aggregated when resampling, allowing for different types of analysis and interpretation.

+#### Additional Checks
+- **Units Check**: The function also performs a check on the unit of the data variables.
+It supports 'K' for temperature and 'm' for precipitation.
+- **Special Rule**: If season is 'DJF', and `resample_freq` is not specified, it defaults to 'QS-DEC'.

 #### Example Usage

 ```python